downloadplanet/downloadplanet/pdf-editor-for-windows-300372630.md

-# PDF Editor for Windows<br />PDF Editor for Windows is professional software that features,
+# PDF Editor for Windows
-Edit text and images in PDF document
+PDF Editor for Windows is professional software that features, Edit text and images in PDF document
 Add header and footer
 Switch between print and edit view mode